PK

 where:

-is the input value of the VARCHAR2
+input is the input value of the VARCHAR2 data type to convert to raw data.

-with the same number of data bytes.
+UTL_RAW.CAST_TO_VARCHAR2 converts a raw value into a value of data type VARCHAR2 with the same number of data bytes.
 The result is treated as if it were composed of single 8-bit bytes, not characters.
 Multibyte character boundaries are ignored.
-The data is not modified in any way, it is only changed to data type VARCHAR2
+The data is not modified in any way, it is only changed to data type VARCHAR2.

 Syntax